Plasma Membrane

 500

 Osmolarity question: Na+ is a ion, and therefore cannot freely pass through the plasma membrane.
 There are 42 molecules of Na+ in the cytoplasm and 19 molecules of Na+ in the extracellular matrix.
 Which side of the cell has the higher osmolarity?
 Which way will water move?
-Will this make the cell hypertonic, isotonic or hypotonic?
+What type of solution is the cell in? hypertonic, isotonic or hypotonic?

 FUN QUESTION: What type of ion is Na+??